 ILAB/OCFT will perform a preliminary administrative review to determine the sufficiency of all submitted application packages relative to the Submission Requirements listed in Section 4 of this announcement.
 A panel of ILAB/OCFT representatives will conduct a substantive review of the nominations received relative to the criteria listed in Section 3 and will identify a short list of candidates to be considered.
 ILAB will perform a secondary review to determine the semi-finalists.
 The Secretary of Labor will conduct the final review and select the award recipient.

-The awardee will be notified of selection via the contact person identified in the application package at least four weeks prior to the presentation of the award.
-The Department of Labor anticipates that the award ceremony will be held in late 2018 at a location to be determined by the Secretary of Labor.
+The awardee will be notified of selection prior to the presentation of the award.
+The Department of Labor anticipates that the award ceremony will be held in June 2023 at a location to be determined by the Secretary of Labor.